mmaldacker/Vortex2D/README.md

 This implementation is a hybrid method using particles for advection and a grid for solving the incompressible equations.
 All computing is done on the GPU with Vulkan using compute shaders.

+Documentation can be found at https://vortex2d.readthedocs.io.

-## Compiling/Dependencies
+## Quick start

 CMake is used to get any required dependency.
 The only dependencies needed are the glslc compiler, the vulkan library and python.
 * On windows, glslc and  vulkan come with the LunarG SDK.
 * On Linux, get the LunarG SDK and run the `build_tools.sh` command.
 You also need to set some env variables with `source setup-env.sh`.

 Any other dependencies is downloader by Cmake.
-For reference they are:
-* GLM
-* vkLoader
-* gtest
-* benchmark
-* GLFW3
-* Box2D

-To compile the project, standard cmake is used:
+To compile the project, standard cmake is used.

+For example on linux:

 ```
 mkdir build && cd build
-cmake .. -DVORTEX2D_ENABLE_EXAMPLES=On -DVORTEX2D_ENABLE_TESTS=On -DVORTEX2D_ENABLE_PERFTESTS=On
+cmake .. -DVORTEX2D_ENABLE_EXAMPLES=On -DVORTEX2D_ENABLE_TESTS=On
 make -j 4
 ```

-## Documentation

-Doxygen generated documentation can be found [here](https://vortex2d.readthedocs.io).
-Those are automatically generated after each commit.